ujuniordev/task-manager-pp5/README.md

 One of the key aspects in achieving a cohesive and visually appealing design was the utilization of Bootstrap elements as the primary source of color, fonts, and text choices.
 Bootstrap, a popular front-end framework, provided a robust set of pre-defined styles and components that seamlessly integrated into the design system.

 For the color scheme, Bootstrap's predefined color palette was employed to maintain consistency throughout the interface.
 By leveraging the Bootstrap color classes, harmonious shades were applied to different interface elements, ensuring a visually balanced and pleasing experience for users.
+Colors used: Very dark grayish blue for the navbar, blue for the buttons and red for the incomplete tasks' tab placed on a white background.

 In terms of typography, Bootstrap's extensive collection of fonts and text styles played a vital role in creating a cohesive design language.
 The carefully selected fonts not only ensured legibility and readability but also added a touch of elegance to the overall aesthetic.
 The use of font classes and utility styles from Bootstrap made it effortless to maintain consistency across different sections of the interface.